First Corinthians 14:23

 believers will not be edified unless they understand what is being said, and

-the purpose for exercising a gift should be to edify others.
+the purpose for exercising a gift should be to edify other Christians.

 First Corinthians 14:29-33 says, "Let the prophets